WarPigs1602/HostServ/README.md

  It hides the hosts for all users in your irc network :)

- It's recomened to compile the sources with NetBeans
+ It's recommened to compile the sources with NetBeans